Skip to main content

 Raja Chattar Sal was badly injured at war and went back to Bundi.
 The news reached her when he didn’t arrive at the imperial court with the victorious army.
 They praised his contribution.
 The Begum Sahib had visited the mosque after court hours.
 She knelt down and closed her eyes.
 She tried to find peace.

 “Heal his wounds, he is a good man.”
 She heard herself pray.
 A sudden guilt crept in.
-Her brothers were at the war fields too, every day.
+Her brothers were in the war fields too, every day.
 Did she ever pray for them?
 Or worry if they didn’t write to her?
 She opened her eyes and breathed in heavily.
 Her heart was transformed.
 She denied it for too long.
 Why did she wait for his letters?
 Why did she care?
 Her heart had no room for anyone.
 Had Begum Sahib forgotten the rules laid down by the great Akbar?

 In a letter carefully penned, in the darkness of her cold chamber, she tried in vain to conceal her worries while asking about his health.
 The carefully chosen words did reflect her feelings, as her hands shook a little.
 What would he think of her?
 If he could read between her lines and understand her feelings, what would he say?
 Jahanara had smiled through her tears that night.
 The daughter of Shah Jahan was the most powerful princess of her time.
 But unlucky was she, who could not even love and choose willingly.
 The letter reached him when he was on the way to Kandahar for yet another war.